What Is Positioner In The Control Valve?

 Step 7: Double-check the valve stroke.
 The feedback lever has the stroke number on it, we need to position the connection rod at the number on the feedback lever which corresponds to the required valve stroke.
-If not in the right place, simple to adjust the bracket, or move the connection rod.
+If not in the right place, simply adjust the bracket, or move the connection rod.

-Step 8: When we finished all the above 7 steps, start to operate the valve from 0% to 100% stroke of control valve by using direct air to the actuator.
+Step 8: When we finished all the above 7 steps, start to operate the valve from 0% to 100% stroke of the control valve by using direct air to the actuator.
 Observing the linear lever stopper during valve opening from 0% to 100%, it should not touch the stopping bosses of the positioner, see above figure.
 If the linear lever stopper is touched, the positioner should be adjusted from the yoke.

 Step 9: Congratulation, you have done the installation of the valve positioner, now let’s tighten all of the bolts or nuts on the bracket and the connection rod.

 In this post, we have introduced control valves with valve positioners, and there is more related knowledge about valve positioners and control valves we recommend you to read it.